The first-in-human trial of MDX-124 in patients with advanced cancer

 Risks of taking part in blood or biopsy sample collection:

 Plasma and serum will be taken prior to the start of treatment and at every dosing visit of every cycle.
-In addition, blood samples will be collected for PK, annexin-A1, cytokine, immunophenotyping, tumour marker and immunogenicity analysis.
+In addition, blood samples will be collected for PK, annexin-A1, cytokine (Module 1 dose escalation), immunophenotyping, tumour marker and immunogenicity analysis.

 When the needle is inserted to draw the blood the patients may feel moderate pain, or only a prick or stinging sensation and afterwards there may be some throbbing or slight bruising.

-In total 24 samples will be collected for PK.
-This will require subjects to remain at the site for 6 hours after receiving administration of MDX-124 on 2 separate days and having to return to the site on no treatment days for sample collection.
+The total number of PK samples collected per participant will be 24 in Module 1 and 22 in Module 2.
+This will require subjects to remain at the site for 6 hours after receiving administration of MDX-124 on 2 separate days (Module 1 dose escalation) and having to return to the site on no treatment days for sample collection.

-Tissue collection is not compulsory as part of the study, patients can either agree or disagree to take part.
+Tissue collection is not compulsory in Module 1 of the study but is part of the study for Module 2.
+Patients can either agree or disagree to take part.
 Complications with biopsies are uncommon.
 In a small number of cases, there may be some bleeding from the biopsy site.
 This is usually minor and soon stops.
 There is also a risk of inflammation at the site of the biopsy but again this is rare.
 There is a slight risk that the small wound will become infected by the biopsy.

 In this study, scans will be used to determine efficacy but as this is a first-in-human study the scans are included primarily for patient safety as they will be used to identify disease progression.
-The study proposes to use CT scans which will expose the patients to radiation which is potentially harmful.
-Oncology patients undergo routine CT and MRI scans in order to monitor disease status.
-The oncology patients who will be enrolled in this study have an unmet medical need which needs to be taken into consideration when assessing the risk of radiation exposure.
-As a result, the scanning frequency of every 8 weeks has been selected for this trial as this strikes an appropriate balance between standard of care and providing safety oversight of the patients.
+The study involves the use of CT scans which will expose the patients to radiation which is potentially harmful.
+Oncology patients undergo routine CT and MRI scans to monitor disease status.
+The oncology patients who will be enrolled in this study have unmet medical need which is taken into consideration when assessing the risk of radiation exposure.
+As a result, the scanning frequency of every 8 weeks has been selected for Module 1 Dose Escalation and Module 2 of this trial, and every 9 weeks for Module 1 Dose Expansion.
+This strikes an appropriate balance between standard of care and providing safety oversight of the patients.

 Some CT scans may need special preparation beforehand, called contrast medium.
 Iodinated contrast is generally safe.
 At the time of administration patients may: